 A project such as this often leads to something else on its way.
 Since I was in China for the first time, in 1983 and more about it here, I have known Julie Brink who led that Danish delegation’s trip and also the Friendship Association Denmark-China (VDK).
 And she edits its very rich magazine, DanmarKina.

 The latest issue has just been published and you can see it here:

 Well, it is in Danish but you’ll get an impression of the fine public education magazine it is.

 I am proud to have created the collage on the front page and written two articles in it, all building on my travels in China in 2018.

 Thought it could be fun – and perhaps even useful to others – to offer some info about the research, trials and errors and choice of media as well as strategic decisions in the process:

 Panels and acrylic

 The panels are plywood which I have settled for as the most useful for my project.
-All such woods will, sooner rather than later, transmit chemicals that could, potentially, have a bad effect on paper mounted.
-So you need to paint them and, since acrylic is made of pigment suspended in acrylic polymer emulsion (invented in 1934 in Germany).
+All such woods will, sooner rather than later, transmit chemicals that could, potentially, have a bad effect on paper mounted on them.
+So you need to paint them and, and acrylic is made of pigment suspended in acrylic polymer emulsion (invented in 1934 in Germany).

-I’ve decided that the photos to be mounted on the panels shall be printed on canvas, Lyve canvas which is the best, better I think than, say, Hahnemühle’s canvas sheets.
-I like the surface structure better, and the depth and saturation of colours and details is simply amazing.
+I’ve decided that the photos to be mounted on the panels shall be printed on canvas, Lyve canvas which is the best, better I think, than Hahnemühle’s canvas sheets.
+I like the surface structure better, and the depth and saturation of colours and details are simply amazing.
 They are 65% polyester and 35% cotton base with 93% brightness.